DirectMyFile/YamBot/README.md

 # Polymorphic Bot

-Automation Bot that connects to IRC.
+Automation Bot that connects to IRC or Slack.

 ## Goals